 6. …or contain their arms

 Did you know that if you’re using a onesie with snaps, you can also use it to hold your baby’s arms?
-Here’s work it works: undo the snap, roll it up until their shoulders, and then snap them back together.
-The end result should have your baby’s arm cozily tucked inside the onesie!
+Here’s work it works: undo the buttons, roll them up until their shoulders, and then snap them back together.
+The result should have your baby’s arm cosily tucked inside the onesie!
 Sounds confusing?
 Check out the video for a complete demo here.

-7. Apply a diaper cream regularly, especially at night
+7. Apply diaper cream regularly, especially at night

 Changing diapers often means your baby’s skin will be subject to a lot of pulling and tugging, primarily when you use a disposable wipe.
-This may lead to irritation, so best to protect them every time by applying a generous amount of diaper cream to keep their bums smooth and rash-free.
+This may lead to irritation, so best to protect them every time by applying a generous amount of Mama’s Choice Baby Diaper Cream to keep their bums smooth and rash-free.

 8. Put on the diaper properly